cgat-developers/ruffus/doc/tutorials/simple_tutorial/simple_tutorial.rst

     .. image:: ../../images/simple_tutorial_step3.png
         :scale: 50

-    This example will show you how to:
+    The first half of the tutorial will show you how to:

     1. :ref:`Chain tasks (functions) together into a pipeline <Simple_Tutorial_1st_step>`